ekneale/cobraa/README.md

    Runs the script 40 times

    For singles events, a number of jobs equivalent to ```nsetSingles``` (currently fixed in globals.py) are created.
 This is to make it possible to run enough statistics at the same time as keeping run times within cluster limits.

+***Reconstruction***

+RAT-PAC output must be passed to the FRED reconstruction prior to the next stages in the process.

+***Statistics evaluation***

+This is an additional function which is useful to use after the reconstruction stage for ensuring that you have sufficient statistics.

+To run: ```cobraa --triggers [detector options]```

+Reads in the fred output for all event types available and finds:

+ 1. Number of events simulated

+ 2. Length of time simulated

+ 3. Trigger efficiency (trigger = interaction with PMT hits > 6 in 800 microseconds)

+ 4. Reconstruction efficiency (event passes minimal post-reconstruction cuts: inner PMT hits > 10, n9 (unscattered light) hits > 9, reconstructed vertex > 0.5m from inner PMT radius)

+The information is saved to a triggerdata.txt in latex formatting (if using in LaTex, please use ```\usepackage{siunitx}``` in the preamble).
+Where a root file does not exist, the details are written in simsrequired.txt.

 **Analysis**